Jan Mazurkiewicz: Early life and World War I

 Jan Mazurkiewicz was born in a craftsman's family in Lviv.
 He spent his childhood in Zolochiv, where from 1902 he attended primary school and from 1906 to the gymnasium.
-He was active in Scouting, a member of the "Falcon" Polish Gymnastic Society.
+He was active in Scouting, a member of the "Sokół" (Falcon) Polish Gymnastic Society.
 In 1911 he moved with his family to Lviv, where he continued his education.
 He was a member of the Organisation of Independent Youth Zarzewie, and later belonged to the Riflemen's Association.

 After a short training, he joined the 1st Brigade of Polish Legions, in which he was a soldier of the 1st battalion company.
 Then he was assigned to the marching battalion of captain Leon Berbecki and in his ranks took part in December 1914 at the Battle of Łowczówek.
 He was wounded and captured by the Russians.
 He escaped from it in June 1915, after which he managed to get back to his unit.
 In October wounded again, then he underwent treatment in the hospital.

 As a sergeant, in July 1916 he was transferred to the 1st Brigade of Legions, in which he served until the oath crisis.
 He was arrested on 4 September 1917 and imprisoned in Przemyśl.
 He was threatened with the death penalty for active participation in the crisis.
 Shortly thereafter he was released and forced to join the Austro-Hungarian Army, from which he deserted in March 1918.
 He broke into the Polish II Corps in Russia commanded by general Józef Haller, in whose ranks he took part in the Battle of Kaniów.
 After escaping from German captivity, he got to the Polish Military Organisation in Kiev.
 He took part in numerous subversive actions and battles with German, and Ukrainian troops.
 He also infiltrated Austrian troops.